Flourish-savings/flourish-sdk-flutter/README.md

   });
 ```

-##  Authentification with the userId
+##  Authentification with the customerCode
-`userId` is the element that identifies the final user of the bank, the person who is the client of the bank.
+`customerCode` is the element that identifies the final user of the bank, the person who is the client of the bank.
 Regarding what this element is called in your system you need to pass this information to the plugin via the authenticate method.

 ```
-  flourish.authenticate(userId: '123').then((value) {
+  flourish.authenticate(customerCode: '123').then((value) {
     // apply other logic here
   });
 ```